 If you want to use the domain just for your Selz store, you need to create or edit two DNS records:

 Option 2: Subdomain e.g. store.mysite.com

 CNAME record and point it to

 Your store will only be accessible via ‘https://store.mysite.com’

-Then head to Store Settings and enter your domain - from the examples above, either store.mysite.com or www.mystore.com.
-Then 'Save'.
-DNS changes may take up to 48-72 hours to take effect, although it's normally a lot faster than that.
+Click Save.
+DNS changes may take up to 48-72 hours to take effect, although it's usually a lot faster than that.

 Still having trouble?

 Get in touch with your registrar and make sure the redirect has been set up correctly.
 If needed, send them this support article.